nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. Teacher requests to list students
+1. Teacher requests to list students.
-2. Teacher’s Pet shows a list of students
+2. Teacher’s Pet shows a list of students.
-3. Teacher requests to delete a specific student in the list
+3. Teacher requests to delete a specific student in the list.
-4. Teacher’s Pet deletes the student
+4. Teacher’s Pet deletes the student.

    Use case ends.